Zedruc/ATC24-Suite/public/help/manual.md

 - `Load strips from last session upon startup`
   - If enabled, saves strips when closing the suite and loads them when opening it the next time

+- `Automatically import flight plans from ATC24` (Recommended)
+  - Automatically imports flight plans from the `#flight-plans` channel when departing or arriving from your airport (Requires you to be in a room)

+- `Hold Arrivals in Arrival List`
+  - If enabled, flights arriving at your airport will be held in this list and don't get a strip until you click to accept them

 - `Snap radar heading vector to next standard heading` (Recommended)
   - This rounds headings to a factor of 5, e.g. 241 -> 240, 237 -> 235